 An effective internal control environment is necessary for us to produce reliable financial reports and is an important part of our effort to prevent financial fraud.
 We are required to periodically evaluate the effectiveness of the design and operation of our internal controls over financial reporting.
-Based on these evaluations, we concluded in our Quarterly Report on Form 10-Q for the period ended June 30, 2021, as well as in all of our quarterly and annual reports since evaluations and disclosure regarding our internal controls became required disclosure, that we have material weaknesses in our internal controls and enhancements, modifications, and changes to our internal controls are necessary in order to eliminate these weaknesses.
-As of June 30, 2021, the specific weaknesses our management has identified include: (i) we do not have sufficient segregation of duties within our accounting functions, (ii) we have not documented our internal controls, and (iii) effective controls over the control environment were not maintained.
+Based on these evaluations, we concluded in our Quarterly Report on Form 10-Q for the period ended September 30, 2021, as well as in all of our quarterly and annual reports since evaluations and disclosure regarding our internal controls became required disclosure, that we have material weaknesses in our internal controls and enhancements, modifications, and changes to our internal controls are necessary in order to eliminate these weaknesses.
+As of September 30, 2021, the specific weaknesses our management has identified include: (i) we do not have sufficient segregation of duties within our accounting functions, (ii) we have not documented our internal controls, and (iii) effective controls over the control environment were not maintained.
 See "Internal Control Over Financial Reporting", herein.
 There are inherent limitations on the effectiveness of internal controls, including collusion, management override, and failure of human judgment.
 In addition, control procedures are designed to reduce rather than eliminate business risks.
-If we continue to fail to maintain an effective system of internal controls we may be unable to produce reliable, timely financial reports or prevent fraud, which could have a material adverse effect on our business, including subjecting us to sanctions or investigation by regulatory authorities, such as the Securities and Exchange Commission.
-Any such actions could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements, which could cause the market price of our common stock to decline or limit our access to capital.
+If we continue to fail to maintain an effective system of internal controls we may be unable to produce reliable, timely financial reports or prevent fraud, which could have a material adverse effect on our business, reaction in the financial markets due to a loss of confidence in the reliability of our financial statements, which could cause the market price of our common stock to decline or limit our access to capital.